Don’t cry because it’s over; smile because it happened.—Dr. Seuss??

 (I also have never used UberEats/Dashdoor/whatever except for the occasional group orders years ago when at work, but I have never personally used it as I can get my own food myself, so I can remain consistent in my ethos.)

 Missoula has been the most liberal time I have ever lived in—let me rephrase that: it claims to be liberal/progressive/whatever-leftist.
 The town is very white; local indigenous often live outside town limits on the reservations because they can’t afford the local rent.
 Skyrocketing housing costs (and the resulting homelessness) is a big issue; the local town council doesn’t make sure new developments are mixed-housing; and the three local lgbt health centers have such a backlog of people wanting to be patients that I have met far too many trans people waiting to start to transition medically for my comfort.
 (I had to drive almost three hours to another town to get my HRT meds renewed.)
-I have to drive across town to shop at low-cost or more affordable grocery stores (so much for living within ”walking distance” of anything, the cost of things too bloody expensive even with what were comfortable paycheck).
+I have to drive across town to shop at low-cost or more affordable grocery stores (so much for living within ”walking distance” of anything, the cost of things too bloody expensive even with what were comfortable paychecks).
 Bars have virtually no entertainment, like pool or darts.
 Other than a few activities at the college or library for intellectual pursuits, most everything else out here is geared towards getting drunk, outdoor stuff, or shopping when it comes to hobbies or other pursuits.

 Basically, gentrification is encouraged, and the idea of “Keep Missoula weird” is a bullshit marketing lie.